nus-cs2113-AY2122S1/ip/docs/README.md

 modify the file directly by editing the file.

 **Note**

 In case the data file is modified incorrectly such that Kate is unable to read, it will show the expected output below:
 ```
 Did you tamper with the data file?
 It is CORRUPTED!
 ```

-To continue using Kate, delete `kate.txt` and run the program as per normal
+To continue using Kate, delete the file `kate.txt` and run the program as per normal